zhuangshuying18/Unseen_Link_Prediction/README.md

 # Unseen_Link_Prediction
-Our SGMF model and prototype
+The source code of our SGMF method

 Run multitrainmf.py